nodejs/node/doc/api/process.md

 console.log(process.versions);
 ```

-Will generate output similar to:
+Will generate an object similar to:

 ```js
 {